MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 ### Why Another Git Tutorial?

-I wanted to make a guide to Git that I wish I had when I first started learning.
+I wanted to make a guide to Git that I wish had when first started learning.
 If you have time to read the [Pro Git][pro-git-book] Book, please do so—it's a great resource that inspired much of this tutorial.
-However, if you're looking to learn Git thoroughly in about a week, spending 1 to 2 hours daily, and want to be able to assist your colleagues, I hope this tutorial can help you achieve that goal.
+However, if you're looking to learn Git thoroughly in about a week, spending 1 to 2 hours daily, and want to be able to assist your colleagues, hopefully this tutorial can help you achieve that goal.

 For this tutorial, all you need is to install Git, which I'll explain shortly.
 Installing Git is straightforward.
 However, as a recommendation, I suggest using